 During your next air conditioning tune-up, inquire about a complete indoor air quality report from your HVAC contractor.
 An expert AC company like Service Experts will provide a copy of your report with professional guidance to address these and other air concerns in your home.

-So, yes, it’s frightening to know that your sweet babies are being exposed to scary respiratory diseases but next time you get that note from your kids’ school, wash their hands, cover their cough, and invest in a system to help your indoor air quality be the best it can be.
+So, yes, it’s terrifying to know that your sweet babies are being exposed to scary respiratory diseases but next time you get that email from your childs’ school, wash their hands, cover their cough, and invest in a system to help your indoor air quality be the best it can be.